Confidence-Controlled Exploration: Efficient Sparse-Reward Policy Learning for Robot Navigation: Experiments and Results

 \subsection{Evaluation Metrics}

+\textbf{PG Simulation Training.} \textit{1) Training Performance:} Average cumulative rewards across episodes. \textit{2) Sample Efficiency:} The percentage of training sample budget saved, $1 - p_{\text{used}}$, where $p_{\text{used}}$ is the number of total samples used by the given PG algorithm divided by the total sample budget, $6.0e4$ ($150$ episodes with max samples of $400$ each).

-We use the following metrics to evaluate the quality of the navigation paths generated {with a fixed sample budget}: \begin{itemize} \itemsep{0em} \item \textbf{Success rate:} The percentage of successful goal-reaching attempts without robot flip-overs (especially in uneven terrain) out of the total number of trials. \item \textbf{Average path length:} The average length of the path taken to reach a goal located 10 meters away from the robot's starting position. \item \textbf{Elevation cost:} The total elevation gradient experienced by the robot during a trial (i.e., if $z_{r}$ is the vector that includes the gradient of the vertical motions of the robot along a path, the elevation cost is given by $||\nabla z_{r}||$).
+\textbf{Quality of Test-time Navigation Path Generated.}\textit{ 1) Success Rate (SR):} The percentage of successful goal-reaching attempts without robot flip-overs (especially in uneven terrain) out of the total number of trials. \textit{2) Average path length (PL):} The average length of the path taken to reach the goal 10 meters away from the starting position. \textit{3)Elevation cost (EC):} The total elevation gradient experienced by the robot during a trial (i.e., if $z_{r}$ is the vector that includes the gradient of the vertical motions of the robot along a path, the elevation cost is given by $||\nabla z_{r}||$).